-Claire and her fiancé Scott scored a light-filled residence in Highland Park owned by the founders of Hawkins New York.
+Claire and her fiancé Scott scored a light-filled residence in Highland Park owned by the founders of Hawkins, New York.

 The light was the first thing to grab Claire and Scott’s attention.
 Lined with original double-hung windows, the open living room, dining area, and kitchen face south, taking full advantage of the all-day sunshine and the surrounding city views.

 The couple told Domino, “We’re drawn to colors that shift drastically with the light.”
 The public spaces are painted white to further enhance the naturally well-lit rooms.
 A center hall separates the public spaces from the bedrooms and renovated bathrooms.
-The couple create a playful yet moody feeling in this area of the house by choosing a subtle pink tone for one of the bedrooms that looks similar to the color they used to revive an 18th-century farmhouse in upstate New York.
-Pieces from their own line are placed throughout the dwelling including Hoffman dining chairs, wicker-woven poufs, Sarah Ellison-looking coffee table, and an array of organic wood cutting boards, bottle grinders, and potted plants placed on the marble kitchen countertops.
+The couple creates a playful yet moody feeling in this area of the house by choosing a subtle pink tone for one of the bedrooms that looks similar to the color they used to revive an 18th-century farmhouse in upstate New York.
+Pieces from their line are placed throughout the dwelling, including Hoffman dining chairs, wicker-woven poufs, a Sarah Ellison-looking coffee table, and an array of organic wood cutting boards, bottle grinders, and potted plants placed on the marble kitchen countertops.

 The home sold in multiple offers for $1.250 million.